codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 Define Component Messaging Interfaces
 -------------------------------------

-The next step is to define the messaging interface for each software component in the application.
+The second step is to define the messaging interface for each software component in the application.
 Components have input ports for receiving messages from other components and output ports for sending messages to other components.
 Each port has a name and an associated